Eudokia Makrembolitissa: Successor of Constantine X

 Constantine X Doukas was crowned emperor on 23 November 1059, the day after Isaac I Komnenos' abdication.
 Eudokia was crowned augusta soon after, probably on the same year.
 They had a fourth son around this time, Konstantios Doukas, who was crowned before his brother Michael, and an other daughter, Zoe.

+One inscription on a silver reliquary, showing Constantine X and Eudokia, calls her "Great Empress of the Romans" (megalē basilis tōn Romaiōn), suggesting that she was a co-ruler or successor to Constantine.
+It was very unusual that, on Constantine X's silver and copper coins, he appeared with only his wife Eudokia, without his sons Michael and Constantios, even though they were co-emperors.
+On Constantine X's silver coinage, the miliaresion, she and Constantine are together called 'faithful emperors of the Romaioi'.
+On Constantine X's miliaresion, Eudokia has taken the place to the spectator's right, which is traditionally given to the co-emperor and successor to the throne.
+Calling her the ruler of the world (κοσμοκράτορ), the dedication poem provides evidence for Eudokia's perception of herself as sharing the empire with her husband Constantine.
+The inscription from Mesembria testify to the repair of the city wall under Constantine and Eudokia.
+In the inscriptions concerning the renovation of the walls, the rulers who held the throne in the capacity of emperor at the time of the construction work and following the writing of the inscription are always mentioned.

 When Constantine fell ill in October 1066, he appointed caesar John Doukas and patriarch John VIII Xiphilinos as co-regents.
 Eudokia was meant only to take care of Michael and Konstantios, but Constantine knew that she had larger ambitions.
-Constantine died the next year, on 23 May 1067.
+Constantine entrusted all his duties to his wife, Eudokia, and died on 23 May 1067.

+Supreme ruler of her two sons

+Coin of Eudokia, Michael VII and Konstantios, 1067.

 Some historians regard Eudokia as an empress regnant who actually ruled in her own right for seven months, while others consider her as a regent who was the de facto emperor.
-Some books include her in lists of emperors, others do not.
+Some books include her in lists of Byzantine emperors as reigning in 1067 and 1071, while others do not.

+All the sources unanimously show Eudokia, not her two sons, as having assumed the supreme power.
 According to the contemporary Michael Psellos, Eudokia "succeeded [Constantine X] as supreme ruler, she did not hand over the government to others... she assumed control of the whole administration in person.
 Michael VII was "already long past his boyhood" by this time, but nevertheless "left the whole administration to his mother".
 Some authors argue that he had some type of mental disability.

-It was very unusual that, on Constantine X's silver and copper coins, he appeared with only his wife Eudokia, without his sons Michael and Constantios, even though they were co-emperors.
-One inscription on a silver reliquary, showing Constantine X and Eudokia, calls her "Great Empress of the Romans" (megalē basilis tōn Romaiōn), suggesting that she was a co-ruler or successor to Constantine.
-Some inscriptions ascribe the masculine title emperor to her.
-On Constantine X's silver coinage, the miliaresion, she and Constantine are together called 'faithful emperors of the Romaioi'.
-On a tetarteron probably of late 1067, the inscription reads 'Eudokia and Michael, emperors', and on a seal, probably dated between May and December 1067, the inscription reads 'Eudokia, Michael and Constantios, emperors of the Romaioi'.
-A seal, dated to early 1068, link Romanos and Eudokia as co-rulers with the title 'Romanos and Eudokia emperors of the Romaioi'.
-On coins, the title of basilis(sa) is used by only the empresses who assumed the throne: Irene, Zoe, Theodora, and Eudokia Makrembolitissa.
-On Constantine X's miliaresion, Eudokia has taken the place to the spectator's right, which is traditionally given to the co-emperor and successor to the throne.
-Calling her the ruler of the world (κοσμοκράτορ), the dedication poem provides evidence for Eudokia's perception of herself as sharing the empire with her husband Constantine.
-On the dating clauses of South Italian charters, Eudokia's name always takes precedence over those of her sons, and she is often the only one to receive the imperial title.